 What sort of attire did you imagine you’d design?

-What led to the decision to move from Colorado to Philadelphia?
+What led to the move from Colorado to Philadelphia?

 What do you enjoy doing outside of work?

-Haha!
-That’s a fun question…did you say free time?
-When I do get an opportunity to spend a little “me-time,” I love walking around Philadelphia with my hubby and my pup, and stopping to enjoy a great meal at one of the fantastic restaurants in our city!
-Wining and dining are my thing!
+[Laughs] That’s a fun question.
+Did you say free time?
+When I do get an opportunity to spend a little me time, I love walking around Philadelphia with my hubby and my pup, and stopping to enjoy a great meal at one of the fantastic restaurants in our city.
+Wining and dining are my thing.

-What were your initial thoughts after receiving your diagnosis?
+What were your initial thoughts after being diagnosed?

 How did your loved ones react to the news?